Yea Wetlands Walk

 Just a short walk from High Street you can lose yourself in the peace and tranquillity of the natural bush and the impressive riverine floodplain that is the Yea Wetlands.

-Walk along the Franklin Track and across the cable suspension bridge, being sure to watch for platypus or rakali (native water rats) foraging for food along the river bed.
+Start at the Yea Wetlands Discovery Centre and walk along the Franklin Track and across the cable suspension bridge, being sure to watch for platypus or rakali (native water rats) foraging for food along the river bed.
 After only as short walk you begin to understand that Yea's best kept secret is a very special, unique place just waiting to be explored.